kylpo/notes/Images.md

 Also see Image section of https://medium.com/@paularmstrong/twitter-lite-and-high-performance-react-progressive-web-apps-at-scale-d28a00e780a3

+In the browser if you don't give a size to an image, the browser is going to render a 0x0 element, download the image, and then render the image based with the correct size.
+The big issue with this behavior is that your UI is going to jump all around as images load, this makes for a very bad user experience.

 `sizes` is like the upfront, static form of react router.
 Pre-parser needs it to optimize performance, but it's a bummer.
 You'd rather just say that the responsive image is here, not find the right size to load (like RR v4).

 ### Format and Compression